 In other words, where in small coalitions the leader trades goods with the coalition for policy (army policy, police policy, production policy, etc..), in large coalitions the relationship is flipped and the leader trades policy with the rich for goods.

 I opened this article with the story of Leopold II who was simultaneously king of Belgium and ruler of the Congo Free State.
-Now, armed with selectorate theory, let's see what explains the difference.
+Now, armed with selectorate theory, let's see what explains the difference in governing styles.

 When Leopold was king, Belgium was already a constitutional monarchy, yet he still had considerable influence - Like his father, Leopold II was skillful in using his constitutional authority.